ICS (Industrial Control Systems) security aims to safeguard industrial processes and control networks.

 In 2016, the US Cybersecurity and Infrastructure Security Agency (CISA), conduct 130 assessments in FY 2016.
 The following image shows us their results.

-Let's dive into the six most commons security breaches in the ICS environment and how you can handle them in order to protect your system.
+Let's dive into the six most commons security breaches in the ICS environment and how you can handle them to protect your system.

 Network experts are growing concerned that fundamental network equipment might be vulnerable to Internet-based attacks.
 New best-practice standards recommend that network equipment should be secured from open Internet access.

 NERC (North American Electric Reliability Council) is developing a new reliability standard called Cyber Security Standard CIP-002-1.
-This new standard recommends a number of security procedures for computer-controlled systems, including restriction of unnecessary network services, securing dial-up modem connections, anti-virus software, and formal policies for managing user access and passwords.
+This new standard recommends several security procedures for computer-controlled systems, including restriction of unnecessary network services, securing dial-up modem connections, anti-virus software, and formal policies for managing user access and passwords.

 SCADA systems are capable of providing you with a wide variety of functions.
 Some of these functions, normally provided by default, may not be necessary for your monitoring needs.
 Extraneous features, such as 3rd-party modules or "bells & whistles" potentially compromise your network without any added value.